SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 Intellivoice speech attachment and to some extent, the Enhanced Computer System addon (ECS).

-You may load the Executive BIOS file for the Intellivision by name (`intvexec1.bin` expected CRC32: A85FC6DD).
-You will also need the GROM binary `grom.bin` placed in the `/BIOS/` directory (expected
+You will need the GROM binary `grom.bin` placed in the `/BIOS/` directory (expected CRC32: `683A4158`).

-CRC32: 683A4158).
+You will need an Executive BIOS file (in INTV2 format) for Intellivision (expected default name: `intvexec1.bin`).
+This file can be selected by name in the core menu.
+The recommended BIOS to convert and use is `Executive ROM, The (1978) (Mattel).int`, aka `intv/exec.bin` from MAME, with CRC32: `CBCE86F7`, 8192 bytes.
+When converted to the INTV2 format to be used with the Nt Mini Noir, it is 8208 bytes with CRC32: `EEB54C63`.
+This converted file should be placed in the `/BIOS/` directory with the expected name `intvexec1.bin`.
+See further below for information on the INTV2 format.

+Note: You may also use the *Intellivision II* Executive BIOS (INTV2 format expected CRC32: `A85FC6DD`, 8728 bytes), but it may be incompatible with some games (e.g. *Carnival*, *Donkey Kong*, *Mouse Trap*, *Venture*).

 To use the Intellivoice, the 2K ROM for the speech chip has to be present in the `/BIOS/` directory and named `012.bin`.

-`012.bin` can be constructed by reversing the _bit_ order for each byte in `sp0256-012.bin` (CRC32: 0DE7579D) from the `intv_voice` entry in MAME.
+`012.bin` can be constructed by reversing the _bit_ order for each byte in `sp0256-012.bin` (CRC32: `0DE7579D`) from the `intv_voice` entry in MAME.

 ## Controller support